Harris County Appraisal District homepage

 The Challenge of Appraisals

-In good economic times and bad ones, Harris County is a significant economy all by itself.
-It is the largest economy in Texas and one of the largest in the United States.
+In good economic times and bad, Harris County is a significant economy all by itself.
+It is the largest economy in Texas, and one of the largest in the United States.

-Hello.
-I am Roland Altinger, Chief Appraiser of the Harris County Appraisal District.
-In 2016, Harris County's total market value of taxable property was over $500 billion, or about 1/5th of the total property value in the state of Texas.
-The scope and complexity of the property is unlike any county in Texas and few in the country.
-Your house or business is one piece in a property appraisal jigsaw puzzle that has almost 2 million pieces.
+Hello, I’m Roland Altinger, Chief Appraiser of the Harris Central Appraisal District.
+Harris County’s total market value of taxable property is steadily approaching one-trillion dollars, or about 1/5th of the total property value in the state of Texas.
+The scope and complexity of the property is unlike any county in Texas, and few in the country.
+Your home or business is one piece in a property appraisal jigsaw puzzle that has almost 2-million pieces.
 It is affected by hundreds of pages of property tax laws, additional regulations, and court cases that determine what the government can tell you that your property is worth for tax purposes.

 Consider: